The Benefits of Blue Light Blocking Eyeglasses

 Reduced eye strain

-Blue light blocking glasses reduce the amount of blue light that enters your eyes.
+Blue light glasses reduce the amount of blue light that enters your eyes.
 This means you can work on your computer or phone for longer periods without experiencing eye strain or fatigue.

 Improved sleep